 Bladder health supplements could play an important role in helping you treat and prevent urinary tract infections.
-In this post I will review most popular bladder health supplements that you can use if you suffer from chronic urinary tract infections.
-Many have been available on the market for a while and some new ones are just getting traction in 2017.
+In this post, I will review most popular bladder health supplements that you can use if you suffer from chronic urinary tract infections.
+Many have been available on the market for a while and some new ones are just getting traction in 2018.

-In this review I divide bladder health supplements for chronic UTI in four main categories:
+In this review, I divide bladder health supplements for chronic UTI into four main categories:

 - Bladder health supplements that promote healing of bladder lining